-The foundation partners with the Atlantic County Utilities Authority, Linwood Environmental Commission and Somers Point Green Team in the annual Patcong Creek Clean Up effort each May.
+The foundation partners with Atlantic County Utilities Authority, Linwood Environmental Commission and Somers Point Green Team in the annual Patcong Creek Clean Up each May.
 The 2017 clean up took place on May 21st and removed over two tons of debris from Patcong Creek.

 Finally, the foundation is actively involved with efforts to remove, recycle and/or dispose of derelict crab pots in and around the Great Egg Harbor Bay Region.
 Derelict crab pots are a detriment to wildlife and dangerous to people in and boaters on the water.